-For you to rent an apartment it’s is important to show guarantees that you can pay for it.
+For you to rent an apartment, it is important to show guarantees that you can pay for it.
 These guarantees can be Insurance, Security Deposit or a Co-signer.

-Insurance – some insurance companies such as Porto Seguro or BB Seguro Residêncial offer a guarantee service through proof of income.
-You’ll have to present a salary slip and to pay a non-repayable annual fee in the amount of one or two months rent, depending on the contract.
+Seguro Fiança, ou Insurance – some insurance companies such as Porto Seguro or BB Seguro Residêncial offer a guarantee service through proof of income.
+You’ll have to present a salary slip and to pay a non-repayable annual fee in the amount of one or two months’ rent, depending on the contract.
 But it isn’t easy to apply for if you aren’t living in Brazil or working for a Brazilian company.

-Security Deposit – fee paid to guarantee the apartment rental.
-This fee may be two or three months rent, depending on the contract.
-The fee shall be deposited in a savings account separated from the owner’s account and at the end of contract it returns to the renter with interest.
+Depósito Caução, ou Security Deposit – fee paid to guarantee the apartment rental.
+This fee may be two or three months’ rent, depending on the contract.
+The fee shall be deposited in a savings account separated from the owner’s account, and at the end of the contract it returns to the renter with interest.
 Be aware that the money is returned correctly.
-It may happen that the owner do not return the interest or make excuses not to give the money back.
-It may be the best option for when you’re moving to Brasil for a short time.
+It may happen that the owner does not return the interest or make excuses not to give the money back.
+It may be the best option for when you’re moving to Brazil for a short time.

 If you want to share apartments, websites such as EasyQuarto or AirBnB may be useful.
 Besides that, our school offers several accommodations so that you can learn Portuguese by living.
 You’ll be place in one of our host families or carioca people and will be able to start practicing Portuguese right away.

-Average cost of renting an Apartment in Rio de Janeiro
+Average Cost of Rent in Rio de Janeiro

-If you have no idea how much you’ll be paying monthly for an apartment, check out this small guide about its average cost in Rio de Janeiro:
+If you have no idea how much you’ll be paying monthly for an apartment, check out this small guide about the average cost in Rio de Janeiro:

 Rent Vocabulary in Brazil

-Taxa de condomínio – Condomínio is a set of properties of several people, and taxa de condomínio is a fee each apartment should pay related to the ordinary expenses in a condo, such as maintenance of facilities, porter salary, proper operation of common areas such as gym, pool and others.
+Taxa de condomínio – condomínio is a set of common properties of several people, and taxa de condomínio is a fee each apartment should pay related to the ordinary expenses, such as: maintenance of facilities, porter salary, proper operation of common areas (gym, pool and others).

 IPTU – Real State Tax and Urban Land.
 It’s a tax paid to the government by people who own a property.
 The taxa de condomínio and the IPTU may influence the price of the rent.
 It’s important to pay attention to the total you will have to pay.

-Localização – one of the most important things is where the apartment is located.
+Localização – one of the most essential things is where the apartment is located.
 There are apartments in very good neighborhoods that are very close to dangerous areas.
-Keep your eyes open for you not to have any surprise.
+Keep your eyes open, so you don’t to have any surprises.

 Vizinhos – it’s always good to know what kind of neighbors you’ll have and what the neighborhood is like.
 It’s equally important to respect the local rules.

-Construções – it’s is possible to find constructions next to the apartment you want to rent.
-Noise and visual pollution generated by them may be a trouble.
-Keep a close watch, because Brazil is a noisy country and it’s very important to know that before signing the contract.
+Construções – it is possible to find constructions next to the apartment you want to rent.
+Noise and visual pollution generated by them might be trouble.
+Keep a close watch, because Brazil is a noisy country, and it’s very important to know that before signing the contract.

-Contas mensais – it’s important to pay the electricity, water and gas (in case there is) bills, and it can be done with a boleto (bank slip) in banks or lottery retailers.
-The rent, differently from the others, can be paid by a deposit in the owners account.
-Pay attention, because this can make you forget to pay.
-Brazilian banks are open from Monday through Friday, from 10 a.m. to 4 p.m.
-Arrive early for the lines are long.
+Contas Mensais – it’s indispensable to pay the electricity, water and gas bills (in case there are), and it can be done with a boleto (bank slip) in banks or lottery retailers.
+The rent, sometimes, can be paid by a deposit in the owner’s account.
+Pay attention, since Brazilian banks are open from Monday through Friday, from 10 a.m. to 4 p.m.
+Remember to arrive early, for the lines are long.

-Alugar temporário – Temporary renting, that’s ideal for when you’re looking for a better place but you need somewhere to live while you do that.
+Aluguel Temporário – Temporary renting, that’s ideal for when you’re looking for a better place, but you need somewhere to live while you do that.

+Well, folks!
 We hope these tips on how to rent an apartment in Brazil help you find some something really nice.
 And remember, if you have any trouble with Portuguese, count on us.
-Rio & Learn‘s doors are always open for you.
+Our doors are always open for you.